Apostolique/Vyne-Language/README.md

 #### :small_orange_diamond: Function type 4

 Type 4 is similar to a goto.
 Takes input parameters.
 Control flow is never returned.
+There are limits on where type 4 can be used.

 ### Boolean operators